fbpx

 How the bond market works

-Let’s say that the government need 10 million dollars to fund a new project.
-One way they can raise it, is to issue a bond worth 10 million, and sell it to investors:
+Let’s say that the government needs 10 million dollars to fund a new project.
+One way they can raise it is to issue a bond worth 10 million, and sell it to investors:

-When governments creates this bond, they basically create a new piece of paper, and say that it’s worth $10 000 000.
-This paper also says that whoever holds this paper will receive a yield of 3% of the $10 000 000 for the next 10 years, and then we will buy it back from you for the same price you paid for it.
+When governments create this bond, they essentially just create a piece of paper and say it’s worth $10,000,000.
+This paper also says that whoever holds this paper will receive a yield of 3% of the $10,000,000 for the next 10 years, and then the government will buy it back from you for the same price you paid for it.

-The investor that buys the bond has to give the government 10 million USD, and receives the newly created piece of paper (the bond).
-Holding this bond, the investor receives a 3% yield on the ten million he paid for it, for the next 10 years.
+The investor that buys the bond has to give the government 10 million USD and receives the newly created piece of paper (the bond).
+Holding this bond, the investor receives a 3% yield on the ten million he/she paid for it for the next 10 years.
 After ten years, he gets the ten million dollars he paid for it back.

 In other words:

-Bonds are created by governments, companies or institutions to raise money.
-Bonds are essentially debt that investors buy to receive a yield.
+Bonds are created by governments, companies, or institutions to raise money.
+Bonds are essentially debts that investors buy to receive a yield.

 Bonds issued by the government are called T-bonds (treasury bonds).
-These are guaranteed to be paid back, by the government.
+These are “guaranteed” by the government to be paid back.

 As long as you trust that the government is able to pay you back, T-bonds are considered “risk-free”.